 https://fresh.inlinkz.com/js/widget/load.js?id=c0efdbe6b4add43dd7ef

 • Hello and Happy Friday Eve!
-My project was inspired by the newest Inspired by Challenge: Spring Brights
+My project was inspired by the newest Inspired by Challenge: Gum Boots

-I was inspired by the theme and colors.
-My card features the following Pretty Pink Posh products:
+I was inspired by the theme and gingham.
+My card features the following products:

 I can’t wait to see how you’re inspired!